koushikmaturi/kickstart/README.md

 Only the contributors who meet the minimum value can become approvers.

 The blockchain side is programmed in Solidity, the source code and tests can be found in the `etheruem` directory.
 The frontend is developed using JavaScript React and specifically the Next module.
 Please have a look at the `package.json` file for the list of libraries used.
+I tested the application on the Rinkeby Test Network.